Supply Chain Inventory Dashboard

 Situation Analysis

-KEEN Footwear currently holds an average Days Sales of Inventory (DSI) of 202 days, significantly higher than key competitors Nike, Columbia, and Adidas, whose DSIs range between 107 and 157 days.
-Specifically, KEEN’s Work Boot category has an exceptionally high DSI of 292 days, representing nearly 10 months of stock.
-High inventory levels appear driven by extended lead times, averaging over 200 days, resulting in precautionary ordering practices and excessive safety stock.
+Company X currently holds an average Days Sales of Inventory (DSI) of 202 days—significantly higher than key competitors Nike, Columbia, and Adidas, whose DSIs range from 107 to 157 days.
+Notably, Company X’s Work Boot category has an exceptionally high DSI of 292 days, representing nearly 10 months of stock on hand.
+These high inventory levels appear to be driven by extended lead times (averaging over 200 days), which has led to precautionary ordering and excessive safety stock.

 Value Provided by Dashboard

-This dashboard clearly identifies critical inventory inefficiencies and quantifies potential financial improvements from inventory optimization:
+The dashboard clearly identifies critical inventory inefficiencies and quantifies potential financial gains from inventory optimization:

-• Immediate Cost Reduction: Lowering KEEN’s average DSI from 202 to an industry-conservative benchmark of 150 days would achieve immediate storage and holding cost savings.
-For example, reducing inventory from the current level of approximately $2.25 million to $1.70 million (if DSI reaches 110) can generate estimated savings of over $550,000.
+• Immediate Cost Reduction: Reducing Company X’s average DSI from 202 days to a more conservative industry benchmark of 150 days would result in immediate storage and holding cost savings.
+For instance, lowering inventory from approximately $2.25 million to $1.70 million (if DSI drops to 110) could generate estimated savings of over $550,000.

-• Improved Cash Flow: By identifying KEEN’s low inventory turnover rate of 2.50—well below the targeted benchmark of 4.0—the dashboard highlights the opportunity to significantly increase cash availability and reduce working capital tied up in inventory.
+• Improved Cash Flow: With an inventory turnover rate of just 2.50—well below the target of 4.0—the dashboard highlights a major opportunity to free up cash and reduce working capital tied up in inventory.

 Actionable Recommendations